Is Coconut Sugar Keto? Everything You Need to Know

 Coconut sugar can raise blood sugar levels due to its sucrose, fructose, and glucose content, which contradicts the goal of a ketogenic diet to minimize blood sugar fluctuations.

-Coconut sugar has gained popularity as a natural sweetener, often marketed as a healthier alternative to regular cane sugar.
-But is it really better for you?
-In this article, we will explore the differences between coconut sugar a...
+In recent years, coconut sugar has gained popularity as a supposed healthier alternative to traditional cane sugar.
+But is it truly better for you?
+In this article, we will explore the differences between coconut sugar and cane su...

 Ready to source an ingredient?